Battle for key police base kills at least 14 Sudan civilians

 Troops were also battling hundreds of kilometres (miles) south in Kurmuk, near the border with Ethiopia, where residents said a rebel group attacked army positions.

+The United Nations mission in Sudan (UNITAMS) expressed “grave concern” about the development.
+It cited reports of fighting Sunday and Monday in three Kurmuk-area villages that forced hundreds of civilians to cross into Ethiopia.

+This adds to the roughly 600,000 who have already fled to neighbouring countries, according to International Organization for Migration data.
+Around two million people have been displaced within Sudan, it said.

-That same group, a faction of the Sudan People’s Liberation Movement-North (SPLM-N), had opened a new front against the army last week in South Kordofan state by attacking soldiers, the army said at the time.
+The same rebel group, a faction of the Sudan People’s Liberation Movement-North (SPLM-N), had opened a new front against the army last week in South Kordofan state by attacking soldiers, the army said at the time.

 Nearly 2,800 people have been killed across Sudan since a power struggle between army chief Abdel Fattah al-Burhan and his former deputy Daglo erupted into war more than two months ago, according to the Armed Conflict Location and Event Data Project.